urbanairship/java-library/docs/index.rst

 APIRequestException
 ===================

-APIRequestExceptions are thrown in cases where the server returns a non 200 response.
+``APIRequestExceptions`` are thrown in cases where the server returns a non-200 response.

 .. code-block:: java